-Designed for executive leaders facing an increasingly complex world, the Connected Leadership Program explores the potential of psychedelics to unlock greater creativity and resourcefulness for navigating complexity.
-The program is embedded within the context of a scientific research study led by faculty from the University of Maryland and approved by an independent Institutional Review Board.
+Designed for executive leaders seeking to have impact in an increasingly complex world, the Connected Leadership Program explores the potential of psychedelics to unlock greater creativity and resourcefulness for navigating transformational times.
+No other program combines the potential of psychedelics to enhance leadership and decision-making with a distinctive coaching approach that blends transformational coaching with business acumen.

 If you have questions, please contact us at info@leaders.study.